tengu-team/layer-arangodb/README.md

 2) If a unit was removed while ArangoDB was running in cluster mode, Then both of the units will get in a blocked state.

+# Limitations
+- When a unit is removed in cluster mode, The UI will still show this node in his cluster but with an exclamation mark next to it.
+The User can then choose to remove it from the list.

 # Contact Information

 ## Authors